Skip Navigation or Skip to Content

 Addiction has enormous social, legal, medical, and personal costs.
 Addiction might be a disease, and yet using is a choice.
 New data show that brain changes resulting from addiction perpetuate the cycle of relapse.
 Are children destined for addiction?
 How do we understand these contradictions?
 Discussion will range from the neurobiology of addiction to the effects of stress on relapse, and we’ll discuss how brain science informs this discussion.

 This course is offered in a hybrid format.
 The course is held in-person at the Outreach Building and broadcast from the classroom online via Zoom.
-The is the in-person section.
+This is the in-person section.

 Drinking Is a Choice, but Is Addiction a Disease?